rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 ### Criterion

-Choosing the best criterion and the K factor was one of the biggest challenge in this project.
+Choosing the best criterion and the coefficiant factor was one of the biggest challenge in this project.

 * **MSE Loss(Mean square error loss)**